iTzFabregas/WordCounter/README.md

 * This algorithm don't separate lowercase and uppercase characters, so words like "The" e "the" will be considered the same.

 ### BUG
-* If you find another bug, please contact me and I'll fix it.
+* If you find a bug, please contact me and I'll fix it.